- Application Deadline:March 1

 - Design the products of the future

-- Build sustainable products that reduce waste
+- Imagine sustainable products that reduce waste

 - Study in a hands-on, project-based learning environment

-- Construct design concept models in up-to-date workshops
+- Construct design concept models in up-to-date workshops using professional digital drawing tablets, laser cutting, 3D printing and 3D scanning

 - Take your designs from concept through technical development